avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Once ingested by a human host, the *V. cholerae* bacteria multiply in the human intestine.
 The bacteria attach to the epithelial cells of the intestine and release **cholera toxin**.
 Cholera toxin binds to the intestinal epithelial cell surface, and stimulates the cells to secrete ions and water into the intestinal lumen, resulting in acute watery diarrhoea.
+Therefore, cholera toxin is the key **virulence factor** of *V. cholerae*.

 .. figure:: CholeraToxin.jpg
   :width: 450